YuraSoroka/HangmanOnline/README.md

 >3.
 Enter a name and copy Url with created roomID.

 >4.
-Paste in into the second clien window.
+Paste in into the second client window.

 >5.
 Create second player.